AbhinashDF/WHIZZ_TRIPS/replit.md

-# Wanderlust Travel - Full-Stack Travel Booking Application
+# WHIZZ TRAVELS - Full-Stack Travel Booking Application

 ## Overview

-Wanderlust Travel is a modern full-stack travel booking application that provides users with a comprehensive platform to discover destinations, browse travel packages, and make bookings.
+WHIZZ TRAVELS is a modern full-stack travel booking application that provides users with a comprehensive platform to discover destinations, browse travel packages, and make bookings.
 The application features a clean, responsive design with a focus on user experience and includes functionality for browsing destinations, viewing trip packages filtered by category, booking travel arrangements, and contacting the company.

 The system is built as a single-page application with a React frontend and Express.js backend, utilizing PostgreSQL for data persistence and modern development tools for a robust development experience.